evenhold/Karalf-scheme/README.md

 ### Manual

-copy files to the "Packages" folder
+  Copy files to the "Packages" folder

         - Preferences > Browswe Packages.